 - Men whose fasting blood glucose was greater than 85 mg/dl had a significantly higher mortality rate from cardiovascular diseases than men with blood sugars less than 85 mg/dl.
 (Bjornholt et al.)

-- People with fasting glucose levels in the high normal range (95-99 mg/dl) had significantly increased cardiovascular disease risk when compared with people whose levels remained below 80 mg/dl.
+- People with fasting glucose levels in the high normal range (95-99 mg/dl) had significantly increased cardiovascular disease risk than people whose levels remained below 80 mg/dl.
 (Park et al.)

 - Children with fasting glucose levels 86-99 mg/dl had more than double the risk of developing prediabetes and type 2 diabetes as adults when compared with children whose levels were less than 86 mg/dl.
 (Nguyen et al.)

-- People with fasting glucose levels between 91-99 mg/dl had a 3-fold increase in the risk of type 2 diabetes compared to those with levels less than 83 mg/dl.
+- People with fasting glucose levels between 91-99 mg/dl had a 3-fold increase in type 2 diabetes risk compared to those with levels less than 83 mg/dl.
 (Brambilla et al.)

 Pre-Meal (Baseline) Glucose Goal: 72-90 Mg/DL